 On a periodic basis, management reviews its inventory quantities on hand for obsolescence, physical deterioration, changes in price levels and the existence of quantities on hand which may not reasonably be expected to be sold within the Company's normal operating cycle.
 To the extent that any of these conditions is believed to exist or the market value of the inventory expected to be realized in the ordinary course of business is otherwise no longer as great as its carrying value, an allowance against the inventory value is established.
 To the extent that this allowance is established or increased during an accounting period, an expense is recorded in cost of products sold in the Company's consolidated statements of income.
 Only when inventory for which an allowance has been established is later sold, or is otherwise disposed, is the allowance reduced accordingly.
-Significant management judgment is required in determining the amount and adequacy of this allowance.
-If actual results inventory or may need to establish additional allowances, either of which could materially impact the Company's financial position and results of operations.
+Management judgment is required in determining the amount and adequacy of this allowance.
+If actual results differ from management's estimates or these estimates and judgments are revised in future periods, then the Company may not fully realize the carrying value of its inventory or may need to establish additional allowances, either of which could materially impact the Company's financial position and results of operations.

 Royalty Payments: The Company has entered into agreements that provide for royalty payments based on a percentage of sales with certain minimum guaranteed amounts.
 These royalty amounts are accrued based upon historical sales rates adjusted for current sales trends by customers.
-Royalty expense is included in cost of products sold in the accompanying unaudited consolidated statements of income and amounted to \$881,000 and \$974,000 for the three-month periods ended June 30, 2019 and July 1, 2018, respectively.
+Royalty expense is included in cost of products sold in the accompanying unaudited condensed consolidated statements of income and amounted to \$1.3 million and \$1.4 million for the three months ended September 29, 2019 and September 30, 2018, respectively, and amounted to \$2.2 million and \$2.4 million for the six months ended September 29, 2019 and September 30, 2018.